 Many dentists are proponents of nose-breathing.
-This allows the teeth to be constantly bathed in a saliva bath, which fights off gingivitis, cavities, and allows the remineralization process to take place.
-And an elevated pH makes your mouth less desirable for unhealthy bacteria.
+This allows the teeth to be constantly bathed in saliva which promotes remineralization and fights gingivitis and cavities.
+And the elevated pH makes your mouth less desirable for unhealthy bacteria.

 Go on Amazon and buy a roll of 3M Transpore tape and try it out.
-If you're like my friends, you won't regret it.
+If you're like most of my friends, you won't regret it.